 Focus on both your balance and your underwater arm movements.

-- With each arm sweep, roll from side to side like you learned to do in the Head-Lead Side Balance Drill.
+With each arm sweep, roll from one side to the other like you learned to do in the Head-Lead Side Balance Drill.

-- As you roll from side to side and your weight shifts accordingly, you’ll need to adjust your balance more dynamically.
+As you roll from side to side and your weight shifts accordingly, you’ll need to adjust your balance on the fly.

 Try to keep your head still and the face parallel to the water surface.